computersarecool/willynolan.com/_posts/research/2017-04-01-planning-and-control.md

 </ul>

 <p>
 The challenge is that packages are located in fractional -- not integer -- locations.
-This research and my project solved this through discretization of the provided warehouse layout file and precise calculation of the robot heading.
+My research solved this through discretization of the provided warehouse layout file and precise calculation of the robot heading.
 </p>

 <p>
+The two featured images show the layout of a simple warehouse with two packages.
-A brief overview for picking up and deliver one of two packages for a simple warehouse is shown in the first two featured images.
-The green arrows show where pick up or drop offs take place.
+A brief overview for picking up and delivering one of the packages is shown in the second image.
+The green arrows show where pick up or drop offs happen.
 </p>

 <p>